LexiFi/dead_code_analyzer/README.md

 1. Download the sources.
 2. Run `make` to generate the `deadCode.byt` bytecode executable file;
 Run `make opt` to generate the `deadCode.opt` native-code executable file.
-Both will be produced the `src` directory.
+Both will be produced in the `build` directory.
 3. Execute the analyzer on the desired sources.

 For more information about the usage, use the *-help* option.